-Enrico Forti is Research Associate and Teaching Fellow at UCL School of Management.
-Before joining UCL, Enrico received a PhD in Management from the University of Bologna and has been working as business analyst at Accenture.
+Enrico Forti is a Senior Teaching Fellow and Research Associate in the Strategy & Entrepreneurship group at UCL School of Management and a Chazen Visiting Associate Research Scholar at Columbia Business School.
+Enrico received a PhD in Management from the University of Bologna.
+Previously, he was a management consulting analyst at Accenture.

-Enrico does research on innovation and strategy evolution in the context of contemporary industries that are migrating toward more fluid and project-based production.
-Among others, Enrico has worked with Enel, Lonza and the Italian Ministry of Economic Development.
+Enrico does research at the intersection of strategy and organization theory in the context of contemporary industries that are migrating toward more fluid and project-based production.
+He teaches graduate and undergraduate courses in the area of strategy.

 Link to the publication’s UCL Discovery page